PerfectlySoft/PerfectDocs/guide/file.md

 thisFile.realPath
 ```

-### Closing a file
+### Closing a File

-Once a file has been opened for read or write, it is advisable to close either at a specific place in code, or using `defer`
+Once a file has been opened for read or write, it is advisable to either close it at a specific place within the code, or by using `defer`:

 ``` swift
 let thisFile = File("/path/to/file/helloWorld.txt")